DianaOlympos/dianao-softwaremaxims/priv/talks/eve-online-stories.md

 The lyrics are short, but every single line is a lesson to learn or a link to a story to listen to.
 Stories that build the folklore of most eve online players.
 Let me show some of them.

 "Make fun of the Mittani's hair"
 The Mittani is the leader and head of one of the biggest and oldest corporation, alliance and coalition in Eve Online.
 He lead GoonSwarm.
 He is despised by nearly everyone.
 He is at that job for nearly 10 years.
 He is probably the most powerful player in eve online.
 I do not like him, nor his philosophy around the game.
 He is a controversial figure in the community.
 He is well known to lie his ass off and to "spin" anything, even the worst defeat, into a victory.
 To the point that this meme is how he is seen by most of the community http://spinmaster.space/ .
-Making fun of his hair, which are indeed funny, can be an easy way to get problems in the wrong crows indeed.
+Making fun of his hair, which are indeed funny, can be an easy way to get problems in the wrong crowds indeed.
 There have been wars for less.
 This little bees ?
 They are the goonswarm logo.

 "Bring AWOXers into corp"
 This one lost a bit of its edge, because the game added a little design change since then.
 But it is still relevant.
 AWOX-ing is the act of being hired into an organisation, then turning coats during a fight and just firing at allies.
 It is not considered a real spy, double agent or traitor, because it is rarely controlled by an enemy entity.
 It is mostly just people that get their fun at seeing the world burn (insert heith leadger joker image).
 Bringing them in your corporation can indeed be problematic.